Can I switch my current account?

 You will be able to access the funds in your old account up to and until your switch date when they will be transferred to your new account.

-11. What happens to any debit card transactions that I have asked my old bank to stop?
+10. What happens to any debit card transactions or Direct Debits that I have asked my old bank to stop?

-The Current Account Switch Service should not interfere with this process and any debit card transactions that you have asked your bank to stop should remain so after your switch.
+The Current Account Switch Service will not interfere with this process and any debit card or Direct Debit transactions that you have asked your bank to stop should remain stopped after your switch.